huangye177/dbbenchmark/README.md

 ## How-to

+*   Create a MySQL database named "testdb", and a user with both name and password as "testdb".

 *   Run with source code directly (after git clone, under project root directory)

 	`./gradlew clean build jettyRunWar`

 And visit your browser at your localhost: http://localhost:8080/dbbenchmark/

+## Again, do NOT forget

+You will need to create proper database and authorized user in advanced; the default scenario of dbbenchmark is running on MySQL MyISAM and InnoDB, with a database named "testdb", and a user with both username and password as "testdb". -- Please create them before you run the default scenario.

 ## Supported Database and/or Database engines in example scenario files (dbbenchmark/scenarios):